kentnf/VirusDetect/tools/sRNA_clean/readme.md

-clean sRNA adapter
+sRNA data cleaning
 ==================

-The usage of sRNA_clean.pl is quite simple, just provide adapter sequences and fastq file
+The script “sRNA_clean.pl” is used to process raw sRNA file in fastq format by
+- 1. trimming the adaptor sequences;
+- 2. removing reads that do not contain adaptor sequences;
+- 3. removing reads that are in low quality (containing “N”);
+- 4. removing reads that are short (e.g., <15 nt) after trimming.

 ```
-perl sRNA_clean.pl -s CAGATCGGAAGAGCACA input.fastq
+$ perl sRNA_clean.pl -s adaptor_seq -l 15 input1.fastq input2.fastq

+-s sequences of the adaptor
+-l minimum length of sRNAs after trimming
 ```

-We collect 6 sRNA adapters from various sRNA read files (below), and only the first 17nt was taken for adapter removing.
+Multiple sRNA files can be used as input for the script.
+The script will process the files one by one (sequentially).
+We have collected six most commonly used sRNA adaptors from the files we have processed.
+Only the first 11 nt are used for removing adaptors (so providing the 11 nt of the adaptors will be good enough).

 ```
 CTGTAGGCACCATCAAT